-Its not very often you see a room with turquoise velvet sofa or a bright fuschia color scheme, that’s what draws you in when you step into the lobby of the Andersen Hotels.
-When most hotels these days seem to be leaning towards the sterile white or beige color schemes, isn’t it so fun to stay in a room with such vibrant interiors.
+It’s not very often you see a room with turquoise velvet sofa or a bright fuschia color scheme, that’s what draws you in when you step into the lobby of the Andersen Hotels.
+When most hotels these days seem to be leaning towards the sterile white or beige color schemes, isn’t it so fun to stay in a room with such vibrant interiors?
 All 73 of their rooms and suites at Andersen Hotel feature unique wallpaper, cushions and curtains by the Designers Guild.
-Here is a quick review about our stay at Andersen, a charming and colorful Boutique Hotel in Copenhagen.
+Here is a quick review of our stay at Andersen, a charming and colorful Boutique Hotel in Copenhagen.

 Andersen Hotel is located in Vesterbro, which is the heart and also the red light district of Copenhagen but don’t let that bother you because it is just a mixed neighborhood with bars and restaurants and one “nightclub” at the end of the street.
 The hotel is perfectly located with walking distance to Tivoli, the Central Station and even Strøget – the big and longest pedestrian shopping streets in Europe.
 We walked over to the hip Kødbyen meat packing district several times to try out the excellent restaurants and cool cafes there.
 Just make conversation and have the kids look in a different direction when you pass that one shop window full of sex-toys and fishnet stockings.
 If the sounds at night bother you request for a room facing the interior courtyard instead of the street.